Inbibo/adonisfx_docs/docs/maya/muscle.md

 1. Select the **Attachments** (if any), then the **Muscle Geometry**.
 2. Press the ![Muscle button](images/adn_muscle.png){style="width:4%"} button in the AdonisFX shelf or press *Muscle* in the AdonisFX menu.
 If the shelf button is double-clicked or the option box in the menu is selected a window will be displayed where a custom name and initial attribute values can be set.
 3. AdnMuscle is ready to simulate with default settings.
-Check [this section](#attributes) to customize the configuration.
+Check the next section to customize their configuration.

 ## Attributes